pragmatiker/pragmatiker.github.io/_posts/2025-09-12-router_vm_for_proxmox_lab.md

 To be able to access machines on the dev Subnet of my Lab, i will set up a small router VM on ProxMox.

+# Create an isolated bridge for the lab
-On the ProxMox Box we will need to add a Bridge
+On the ProxMox Box we will need to edit /etc/network/interfaces
 ```
 auto vmbr1
 iface vmbr1 inet manual